winterStudyProjects2023/ReactWebShop/README.md

   - All the components are named depending of the function they are handling
   - All the react components have extensions - .component.jsx(tsx)
   - All the components' styles have extensions .styles.scss
-  - The styling elements' classes naming is written by useing BEM convention, tring to describe explicitly the elements
+  - The styling elements' classes naming is written by using BEM convention, tring to describe explicitly the elements
   - For consistency all container elements has '-container' ending of the styling class name